I'm in It: Composition and lyrics

 During West's verses, he is accompanied by Assassin on certain lines.
 The deejay also contributes a verse, after having recorded different ones at Gee Jam Studios.

 Musically, "I'm in It" is a hip hop, dancehall, industrial, and trap track, with elements of reggae, techno, and punk rock.
 It features a sample of Lattimore's "Lately".
 The song contains screeching synthesizers, percussion, and fast-paced snare drums.
 It features dog bark sounds, which are incorporated low into the mix.
 The song also includes "Oh" vocals, as crafted by Tammy Infusino and Ken Lewis.
 It features a pulse when the beat drops following the chorus, with a tempo of around 70 beats per minute.
 West raps in a melancholy voice that is chopped and screwed, being distorted to an aggressive tone.
 A verse is contributed from Assassin, who also delivers lines next to West's verses and crooning is contributed from Vernon; he sings the chorus with West.

 In the lyrics of "I'm in It", West details a sexual fantasy of a night with his then-wife Kim Kardashian.
 The highly explicit content was noted by numerous publications, with Pitchfork and The Daily Telegraph seeing it as XXX-rated.
 West proclaims "Thank God almighty, free at last" in reference to Kardashian unveiling her breasts, alluding to Martin Luther King Jr.'s 1963 speech.
-He demands sweet and sour sauce as he raps about oral sex with an Asian women and also quirks about making a girl scream "AAAAAAH-a-a-a-a-a!", then repeatedly asserts "That's right, I'm in it" as he is accompanied by Assassin every few lines.
+He demands sweet and sour sauce as he raps about cunnilingus with an Asian women and also quirks about making a girl scream "AAAAAAH-a-a-a-a-a!", then repeatedly asserts "That's right, I'm in it" as he is accompanied by Assassin every few lines.
 The deejay also mentions his "bad man ting", while Vernon calls out a "star fucker" during the bridge.
 In the final verse, West declares that he cannot abandon nightlife in spite of being married with children and admits to sleeping with his nightlight on, concluding that he speaks "Swag-hili".